-In a thoracic epidural injection a corticosteroid (anti-inflammatory medicine) is injected into the epidural space to reduce inflammation. a local anesthetic (numbing medicine) may also be injected.
-If the needle is positioned next to an individual nerve root, it is called a selective nerve root block.
-This technique puts medication directly along an inflamed nerve root.
+In a lumbar epidural injection, a corticosteroid (anti-inflammatory medicine) is injected into the epidural space to reduce inflammation.
+A local anesthetic (numbing medicine) may also be injected.
+When it is done through the bony opening in your tailbone this is called a caudal epidural injection.
+This is the easiest and safest lumbar epidural injection.